chilio/laravel-dusk-ci/README.md

-With no modifications needed, you should be up and running in seconds.
-However, please carefully read the notes that follow.
+You should be up and running in seconds.
+However, please carefully read the following notes.

 For now **DuskTestCase.php** needs to be modified in **all cases**. **THIS package** is not going to work **without `-no-sandbox` directive in this file.**.
 You should also disable starting of `# static::startChromeDriver();`, to have more control of which chromedriver will run.
 Please read more about it, under **Usage**...

-In case of any issues, please read the current documentation thoroughly, check existing issues (including closed ones) on GitHub, and finally, report a new issue on GitHub.
+In case of any issues, please read the current documentation thoroughly, check existing issues (including closed ones) and finally, report a new issue on GitHub.

 If this package proves to be useful to you, please star it on Docker Hub or GitHub to increase its visibility to other users.
 ### **Changelog**